-Is your dog killing your grass?
+Is your dogs pee killing your grass?
 Is your once lush, green backyard spotted with yellow dead spots?
 We’ve been struggling with this for the last several years in our backyard.
-I’ve tried re-seeding but fails each year when I can’t keep the dogs off the new grass.
+I’ve tried re-seeding several times, but fails each year when I can’t keep the dogs off the new grass.

 This post contains affiliate links for your convenience (which means if you make a purchase after clicking a link I will receive a small commission, but it won’t cost you a penny more).
 Click here to read my full disclosure policy.